This time, we want to help you to plan your trip to Porto on a budget.

 The time you can spend here: up to 1h

 If you want to visit a sacred building and pay for a ticket, the church Sao Francisco is the best choice.
-The interior of the church is beautiful and makes a huge impression, especially the baroque design and gilding spilling from every side.
-Unfortunately, you can not take pictures inside.
+The interior of the church is beautiful and makes a massive impression, especially the baroque design and gilding spilling from every side.
+Unfortunately, you cannot take pictures inside.

 Ticket price: €4